-- 16. Existing LCEAs will be subject to a process of review, meeting the following key features: - i.
-For Existing LCEAs 1-8, the first review will take place five years after the date of the award of a consultant's last Existing LCEA point (but no earlier than 1 April 2021). - Existing LCEAs will be reviewed by Employer Based Awards Committees or their successor using the existing (i.e. pre-1st April 2018) 10, 6, 2, 0 ratings and according to the pre-existing (i.e. pre-1st April 2018) five scoring domains (service delivery, service development, leadership and management, research and innovation, and teaching and training).
+- 17. Existing LCEA will be retained for existing LCEA award holders and these awards shall remain pensionable and consolidated but subject to the review process set out in paragraph 18.
+Existing LCEA holders will continue to receive uplifts when undertaking APA.
+Award values will be subject to uplift in line with recommendations made by the DDRB that are implemented by the DHSC.
+Where an individual in receipt of an existing LCEA moves to another employer to which this schedule applies and continues to work within the speciality for which the award was made, the award will continue to be paid by the new employer, subject to the provisions on change of circumstances as set out in the amended 2012 ACCEA guidance on employer-based awards.
+If the award holder ceases to work for any employer to which this schedule applies, they will no longer receive any award value from the date that they leave that employer. - 18.
+Existing LCEA will be subject to a process of review, meeting the following key features. - i.
+For existing LCEA 1-8, the first review will take place five years after the date of the award of a consultant's last existing LCEA point (but no earlier than 1 April 2022). - ii.
+Existing LCEA will be reviewed by employer-based awards committees or their successor using the existing (i.e. pre- 1 April 2018) 10, 6, 2, 0 ratings and according to the pre-existing (i.e. pre- 1 April 2018) five scoring domains (service delivery, service development, leadership and management, research and innovation, and teaching and training).
 The following scoring system will apply:

-Score Outcome

-≥ 20 Retain award(s) at current level and will not be reviewed again for

-five years

-16 - 19 Retain award(s) at current level and will not be reviewed again for
+Score Outcome 20 Retain award(s) at current level and will not be reviewed again for five years.
+16 - 19 Retain award(s) at current level and will not be reviewed again for three years.
+11 - 15 Lose one LCEA point (and its associated cash value) and reviewed again after three years. ≤ 10 Lose two LCEA points (and their associated cash value) and reviewed again after two years.

-three years

-11 - 15 Lose 1 LCEA point (and its associated cash value) and reviewed

-again after three years

-≤ 10 Lose 2 LCEA points (and their associated cash value) and reviewed

-again after two years

 - iii.
-The duration of any review period will exclude time taken for maternity/paternity/adoption leave or an extended period of absence such as ill-health absence, subject to the arrangements outlined in the amended 2012 ACCEA Employer-Based Award guidance. - Level 9 Existing LCEAs will continue to be subject to existing renewal arrangements, including their anticipated five-yearly review, until April 2021.
-From April 2021, level 9 Existing LCEAs will be subject to the same scoring mechanism as all other Existing LCEAs, set out in paragraph 16. - 18.
-Reversion to Existing LCEAs for Existing NCEA holders who are unsuccessful in their applications for renewal, as set out in paragraph 8(ii) above, will continue to apply.
-Existing NCEA holders who have reverted to an Existing LCEA will have these awards reviewed three years after the date of the reversion, but no earlier than April 2021.
-Following their reversion to an Existing LCEA, the scoring system set out in paragraph 16 will apply.
+The duration of any review period will exclude time taken for maternity/paternity/adoption leave or an extended period of absence such as ill-health absence, subject to the arrangements outlined in the amended 2012 ACCEA employer-based award guidance. - 19.
+Level 9 existing LCEA will continue to be subject to existing renewal arrangements.
+For 2020-2021 and 2021-2022 only, no reviews will take place during those years and the reviews will be postponed until after 1 April 2022.
+Level 9 existing LCEA will be subject to the same scoring mechanism as all other existing LCEA, set out in paragraph 18. - 20.
+Reversion to existing LCEA for existing NCEA holders who are unsuccessful in their applications for renewal, as set out in paragraph 10(ii) above, will continue to apply.
+Existing NCEA holders who have reverted to an existing LCEA will have these awards reviewed three years after the date of the reversion, but no earlier than April 2022.
+Following their reversion to an existing LCEA, the scoring system set out in paragraph 18 will apply.